Wim81/WV_base_theme/README.md

 The variables are grouped in the following sections:
 - **colours** has most common colour variables listed.
 - **fonts** holds all things fonts & text.
 Please place imports (e.g. Google Fonts) on the top row of the file, though.
 We use a (non-Bootstrap) h0 class for a one-off main title for a project (in order not to lose the h1 tag for just one usage).
 Subtitles to headers are styled by using the secondary classes.
 - **buttons** just has a few standard variables for all buttons, so they always look in line with each other.
-For alternative stylings, you can choose to add variables here and use them wherever possible, or - which we would advice you - add those variables in the buttons scss file.
+For alternative stylings, you can choose to add variables here and use them wherever possible, or add those variables in the buttons scss file.
 Whichever way works best for you, will be just fine.
 - **transition** is usually just one variable which determines the transition effect for the entire site, however if your project has a number of different transitions, this would be the place to add more variables.
 - **box shadow** is usually just one variable which determines the box-shadow appearance for the entire site, however if your project has a number of different box-shadow setups, this would be the place to add more variables.
 - **spacing** extends Bootstraps standard spacing variables, giving you more control over the existing variables and producing more of them.
 All Bootstrap padding and margin classes will be affected by modifying spacers map (either by multiplying the 1rem baseline or by defining these in pixels or rem), which makes this really powerful and useful.
 You can add more lines if needed as well.
 Please be adviced to keep this list logically laid out and in ascending order.
 If not, you might make paddings and margins less intuitive to work with, which should be avoided.

 ## Components

-The index.html file contains a number of standard components in a "kitchen sink style".
+The standard components have been split in a couple of pages:
+- **basic components** are the most basic elements like headers, buttons, links & lists.
+Also included here are breadcrumbs and paginations.
+- **page parts** are the most commonly used components to put together a web page, e.g. by using a CMS.
+- **views** show a number of teasers and cards, which are laid out in views
+- **forms** show form elements

 When in need for a component, check these out before heading over to the Bootstrap documentation.
 Chances are, the component has been incorporated here in a more customized way.
 If not, feel free to use Bootstrap components directly, of course.
 Components are constructed using BEM methodology whenever sensible.

-These components use the overall variables to style its contents where possible, but will often use specific styling which is located in the /scss/custom/partials folder.
+These components use the overall variables to style its contents where possible, but will often use specific styling which is located in the /scss/custom/partials and /scss/custom/page-parts folders.
 Feel free to modify these files to your liking.
 We recommend you just rename the original file, make your own new file (with the original file's initial name) and place your own styling code in there by copying the parts you can use from the original and adding your own.
 If you want to take this even further, you can rename the partials folder in its entirety and make a new partials folder and build the underlying files from scratch.
 Whichever way works best for you.

 ## Mixins